Generalized Painleve-Gullstrand descriptions of Kerr-Newman black holes: Overview

 \section{Overview}

-The Doran metric\cite{Doran:1999gb} is another coordinatization of the Kerr-Newman solution\cite{Kerr:1963ud,Newman:1965my} which describes a charged rotating black hole.
-The Doran metric can be considered to be the extension of the Painlevé-Gullstrand(PG)\cite{PG1,PG2} description of a black hole from spherically symmetric to axisymmetric spacetime.
-These descriptions have the advantage of being free from coordinate singularities at the horizon(s).
+As descriptions of charged rotating black holes, Kerr-Newman solutions \cite{Kerr1963,Newman1965} are important objects of study in General Relativity.
+In Boyer-Lindquist coordinates \cite{Carter1968,Carter1973,Enderlein1997}, these metrics exhibit coordinate singularities at the horizon(s).
+The Doran form of the solution \cite{Doran2000} can be considered to be the extension of the Painlev\'{e}-Gullstrand(PG) \cite{Gullstrand1922,Painleve1921} description of a black hole from spherically symmetric to stationary axisymmetric spacetime.
+These descriptions have the advantage of being free of coordinate singularities at the horizon(s).
 The Kerr solution, which was discovered much later, is not a straightforward generalization of the Schwarzschild solution.
-Similarly the explicit Doran metric is a comparatively recent description, but it has found its way into several investigations of black hole physics.
-Constant-time Doran slicings of the ergosurface in non-extremal black holes have been demonstrated to be free of conical singularities at the poles\cite{Jacobson:2008nx}.
-Calculations of Hawking radiation\cite{HawkingRadiationKerr}, and also neutrino asymmetry due to the interaction of fermions and rotating black holes\cite{Mukhopadhyay:2007vca} have also made explicit use of the Doran metric.
-Other authors have proposed to utilize the Doran metric to extend or generalize spherically symmetric results to the context of rotating black holes \cite{Huhtala:2001cj,Lasenby:2002mc,Maluf:2006gu}.
+The Doran metric is likewise comparatively recent; nevertheless, as ``regular" descriptions of rotating black holes, the Doran and other proposed metrics have found their uses in black hole investigations.
+Constant-time Doran slicings of the ergosurface in non-extremal black holes have been demonstrated to be free of conical singularities at the poles \cite{Jacobson_Soong2009}.
+Calculations of Hawking radiation \cite{Parikh_Wilczek2000,Jiang2006}, and also neutrino asymmetry due to the interaction of fermions and rotating black holes \cite{Mukhopadhyay2007} have also made explicit use of the Doran metric.
+Other authors have proposed to utilize the Doran metric to extend or generalize spherically symmetric results to the context of rotating black holes \cite{Huhtala2002,Lasenby2005,Maluf2006}.